Wangchowchow/Wangchowchow/README.md

 <h1>Welcome to my GitHub repository!</h1>

 <h2>About Me</h2>
 👋 Hi there!
-I'm a Structural Engineer making a transition into the world of web development.
-I'm passionate about coding, problem-solving, and crafting user-friendly web experiences.
+I'm a passionate Web Developer with a knack for crafting engaging and user-centric digital experiences.
+I thrive on turning ideas into reality through clean and efficient code.
+Proficient in HTML, CSS, JavaScript, React.js, Node.js, and more, I'm constantly exploring new technologies and refining my skills to stay at the forefront of web development trends.
+Check out my projects to see some of my work in action!

 <h2>Skills</h2>